thepassle/webcomponents-from-zero-to-hero/part-one/README.md

 > - [ ] Events
 > - [ ] Wrap it up

-First things first: [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are a set of standards that allow us to write modular, reusable and encapsulated HTML tags.
+First things first: [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are a set of standards that allow us to write modular, reusable and encapsulated HTML elements.
 And the best thing about them: since they're based on web standards, we don't have to install any framework or library to start using them.
 You can start writing web components using vanilla javascript, right now!

 But before we start getting our hands dirty, lets take a look at the specifications that let us write web components.

-### Custom Elements:
+### Custom Elements

 The [Custom Elements](https://w3c.github.io/webcomponents/spec/custom/) api allows us to author our own DOM elements.
 Using the api, we can define a custom element, and inform the parser how to properly construct that element and how elements of that class should react to changes.
 Have you ever wanted your own HTML element, like `<my-cool-element>`?
 Now you can!

-### Shadow DOM:
+### Shadow DOM

 [Shadow DOM](https://w3c.github.io/webcomponents/spec/custom/) gives us a way to encapsulate the styling and markup of our components.
 It's a sub DOM tree attached to a DOM element, to make sure none of our styling leaks out, or gets overwritten by any external styles.
 This makes it great for modularity.

-### ES Modules:
+### ES Modules

 The [ES Modules](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-module-system) specification defines the inclusion and reuse of JS documents in a standards based, modular, performant way.